 Nursing exams will be formatted to the NCLEX-RN Test Plan.
-In addition to multiple-choice questions, alternate formats may be given.
-This may include fill-in-the-blanks, identifying hot spots, short answers, and multiple responses.
+In addition to multiple choice questions, alternate formats may be given.
+This includes fill-in-the blanks, identifying hot spots, short answers, and multiple responses.
 Charts, graphics, sound, and video may be included.
 The theory grade in NUR courses will be based on unit tests and the final exam.

-If the unit test and final exam average is at least 80, other grades will be averaged and calculated in as a unit test.
-Unit tests will account for 75% of the grade and the final exam 25%.
-If the average is at least 80, the average of other required work will be calculated in as part of the 75% unit test grade.
+If the unit test and final exam average is at least 80, the average of the other required work will be calculated in as part of the 75% unit test grade.
+Unit tests will account for 75% of the grade and the final exam will account for 25% of the grade.
 Exam grades will be returned within one week unless there are students that have to make-up an exam.

 NUR classes with clinical and/or lab components require that the student have a satisfactory in the clinical/lab component in order to pass the course.
 The numerical and letter grade are derived from the theory component, but satisfactory clinical performance is required to pass the course.
-A student who is not functioning at a satisfactory level will receive a letter grade of "F" for the course.
+A student who is not functioning at a safe and satisfactory level in clinical will receive a letter grade of "F" for the course.